jedishao/CTagger/README.md

 ## 📦 Datasets and Trained Models

-Both the dataset and the fine-tuned model used in our experiments are publicly available on **Zenodo**.
+Both the dataset and the fine-tuned model used in our experiments are publicly available on Zenodo.

 ### 🗂️ Dataset
 Includes **10,920 bug reports** (from GitHub and Jira) in `.txt` format, annotated for concurrency-related content.